 In order to fight elections at both local and national level, the Party needs to keep its funds healthy - and that means that your subscription is vital.
-In future, subscription reminders will be sent out with individual copies of the Newsletter to those members whose subs are due.
-We hope for a prompt response.
-The lives and health of future generations may well depend on what we are doing - so asking for your s ubscription to be renewed promptly is not just a rip-off.
+In future, subscription reminders will be sent out with individual copies of the Newsletter to those members whose subscription a prompt response.
+The lives and health of future generations may well depend on what we are doing - so asking for your subscription to be renewed promptly is not just a rip-off.